AlexRazor1337/article-to-audio/README.md

 ## Configuration

-You can customize the following parameters in the `index.js` file:
+You can customize the following parameters in the `.env` file:

 - `MAX_PARALLEL`: The maximum number of chunks to process simultaneously.
 - `MAX_CHUNK_SIZE`: The maximum size of each chunk in characters.